laravelir/redirector/README.md

 #### Goals of this package (Todo)

+1 -
+2 - redirect 404 pages to exist page

 enable/disable www to non-www

 add slashed to end of all routes or remove it

-force redirect http to https
+force redirect http to https in htaccess and nginx

 add route hit counter

 implements features of wordpress plugins like redirect-301, SEO Redirection Premium, safe-redirect-manager, Yoast seo Pro,  Rank Math

 add redis - file - Mysql - Mongodb engine Repository